Labels

 To avoid distress

-· Any of the above reasons produce distress that can then want to be avoided
+· Any of the above reasons produce distress that can then want to be avoided.
+So theres a sense of how tasks should be, and if they aren’t like that then they are avoided

 What maintains procrastination

 What can help reduce the maintenance of procrastination is to start to break the neural pathways.
-So when you get stuck in procrastination take a break (mind\body) which can then give other experiences related to the task.
-Likewise starting small and getting some success in terms of doing the task and concentrating can also rewire as it reassociates the task with non procrstinatory experience.
+So, when you get stuck in procrastination take a break (mind\body) which can then give other experiences related to the task.
+Likewise starting small and getting some success in terms of doing the task and concentrating can also rewire as it reassociates the task with non procrastinatory experience.

 What gets in the way of tackling procrastination